praxidike97/ATourOfDart/README.md

 }
 ```

-If a function consists just of a single expression it can be shortened:
+If a function consists just of a single expression it can be shortened (also called **arrow notation**):

 ```
 bool isNoble(int atomicNumber) => _nobleGases[atomicNumber] != null;